Wondering where to buy envelopes for wedding invitations? We’ll answer it here. Be sure to subscribe right this second for the latest to your inbox!

 Looks pretty, doesn’t it?
 You can find out more about these overlays here if you’re interested.

 And… that’s a wrap!
 Thanks so much for writing, Julie, and remember: those DIY invites are going to look awesome.
-Remember, regardless of what kind of wedding invitation envelopes you buy, be sure to have them hand-cancelled at your post office.
+Remember, regardless of what kind of wedding invitation envelopes you buy, be sure to have them hand-canceled at your post office.
 Every. single. time.
 This way, you can make sure your postage is spot-on and your invitations won’t get messed up in their machines.
 For more on this, read: 7 Wedding Invitation Mistakes to Avoid.